TeodorVecerdi/saxion_project_final_approach/~~~README! PLEASE!~~~.txt

 - another reason to crash might be because the project is targeted at the v4.8 .NET Framework if you don't have it installed

 It worked perfectly on two of my machines ( :) ) and on a friend's laptop but this might be because we have everything installed to the latest version, including the .net framework, and we're both running windows.

+Also, the project is so big (~150MB) because of the songs we have.
+They're around 100MB.